World Conservation Union (IUCN)

 1 — IUCN-Netherlands.
 The Netherlands Committee of IUCN manages the Land Acquisition Fund to finance the purchase or lease of threatened natural areas.
 Grants of up to €85 thousand are made to local conservation NGOs in eligible developing countries.

 2 — IUCN-Oceania.
-The Energy Small Grants Programme provides funding for renewable energy and energy efficiency in participating countries of the Oceania region.
+The Energy Small Grants Program provides funding for renewable energy and energy efficiency in participating countries of the Oceania region.
 These energy projects should be coupled with strong linkages to biodiversity and ecosystem conservation.

 Geographical Distribution of Grant Activities in Developing Countries